codilime/trex-ansible/README.md

   * Docker daemon and python API library
 * trex.yml - downloads and launches Docker container with TRex in interactive mode.

-IMPORTANT: Running system.yml playbook may *damage* your docker installation if you already have one).
+*IMPORTANT:* Running system.yml playbook may *damage* your docker installation, if you already have one.
 Run it on fresh systems only.
-The same applies to setup-all.yml playbook.
+The same applies to setup-all.yml playbook, which includes the same roles.

 To run Ansible playbooks, you need to prepare inventory and add your host(s) to [trex] group.

-Run it like that:
+Run it in a standard way:

     ansible-playbook -i inventory/example-single/ system.yml
     ansible-playbook -i inventory/example-single/ trex.yml